-- Lacking Features: A few users have requested additional features (like a receipt capture that auto fills data and more invoice customizability).
+- Lacking Features: A few users request additional features like invoice customizations, inventory, invoice reminders, and more reporting.

 Positive Reviews & Testimonials

-- Good Customer Service: Quite a few Kashoo users had experiences similar to mine and praise the customer service for going above and beyond the call of duty.
+- Good Customer Service: Many Kashoo users report positive customer service experiences, and several users had experiences similar to mine and praise the customer service for going above and beyond the call of duty.